Josh Papali'i

-Joshua Papali'i (born 13 May 1992) is a professional rugby league footballer who plays as a forward for the Canberra Raiders in the National Rugby League.
+Joshua Papali'i (born 13 May 1992) is a former professional rugby league footballer who last played as a forward for the Canberra Raiders in the National Rugby League.
 He has played for both Australia and Samoa at international level.
 He is also the highest-capped Canberra Raiders player of all time.

 He has also played at representative level for the Prime Minister's XIII and Queensland in the State of Origin series.
 He played as a or earlier in his career.

 Background

 Papali'i was born in Auckland, New Zealand.
 He is of Samoan and Cook Islands heritage.
 He moved to Australia at the age of 5 and was raised in Woodridge, Queensland.

 He played his junior rugby league for Logan Brothers before being signed by the Canberra Raiders.

 Papali'i played 20 matches for Raiders National Youth Competition side between 2010 and 2011.
 In 2010 Papalii represented the Queensland under 18 side and was selected in the Junior Kiwis' training squad, although he did not make the final side.